 Since the 4th century the Byzantine church has refer to Mary as not dying; rather, she “fell asleep.”
 The Latinate phrase “Dormition of the Virgin” refers to images of this falling asleep, which art historians and museum curators sometimes tendentiously label “The Death of the Virgin.”
 Icons of Mary Sleeping are a classic image in iconography.

 The Roman Catholic theologians of the middle ages deliberated in detail the Forever Virgin condition of Mary.
 How could this man/god be born of someone as common as one of us?
 Since Christ is all man and all God, His mother would have to be all divine.
-The early Byzantine theology behind the Icons of Mary Sleeping are a classic image in iconography and served the theological debate.
+The early Byzantine theology behind Dormition of the Virgin, Icons of Mary Sleeping are a traditional image in iconography and served the theological debate.
 When the church institution fashioned the idea of the Immaculate Conception it made her even closer to the divinity we find in Jesus.

-The theology of Mary Sleeping came to be a classic image in icons and seen closely through the eye of its theology makes Mary’s divinity unattainable for any women.
+The theology of Mary Sleeping came to be a classic image in and seen through the eye of its theology makes Mary’s divinity unattainable for any women.
 I have to wonder if this elevated perfection will continue to help our spiritual life and desired union with God.

 Please feel free to leave a comment on this post, i would love some feedback, peace more about the MARY COLLECTION